lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

     recipKID        [3] KeyIdentifier           OPTIONAL,
     -- to identify specific keys used for protection transactionID   [4] OCTET STRING            OPTIONAL,
-    -- identifies the transaction; i.e., this will be the same in -- corresponding request, response, certConf, and PKIConf -- messages
+    -- identifies the transaction, i.e., this will be the same in -- corresponding request, response, certConf, and PKIConf -- messages
     senderNonce     [5] OCTET STRING            OPTIONAL,